 Description End a connection with the commit service.

-Syntax void close_commit(connect)

-DBPROCESS connect;

-A pointer to the DBPROCESS structure that was originally returned by open_commit.
+Syntax void close_commit(connect) DBPROCESS connect; Parameters connect A pointer to the DBPROCESS structure that was originally returned by open_commit.

+Return value None.

 Usage This routine calls dbclose to end a connection with the commit service.
 A call to close_commit should be made when the application is through with the commit service, to free resources.

 See also dbclose

-commit_xact

 Description Mark a distributed transaction as being committed.

-Syntax RETCODE commit_xact(connect, commid)

-DBPROCESS connect; DBINT commid;

-The commid used to identify the transaction to the commit service.
+Syntax RETCODE commit_xact(connect, commid) DBPROCESS connect; DBINT commid; Parameters connect A pointer to the DBPROCESS used to communicate with the commit service. commid The commid used to identify the transaction to the commit service.
+Return value SUCCEED or FAIL.
 If commit_xact fails, you must roll back the transaction.
 Usage This routine informs the commit service that the status of a distributed transaction should be changed from "begin" to "commit."

-See also abort xact, remove xact, scan xact, start xact, stat xact open commit
+See also abort_xact, remove_xact, scan_xact, start_xact, stat_xact open_commit

 Description Establish a connection with the commit service.

-Syntax DBPROCESS open_commit(login, servername)

-LOGINREC login; char servername;
+Syntax DBPROCESS open_commit(login, servername) LOGINREC char login; servername;